GerritCodeReview/plugins_its-base/src/main/resources/Documentation/config-rulebase-common.md

 `insertions`
 : number of lines inserted by the patch set.

-`is-draft`
-: 'true', if the patch set is a draft patch set, 'false' otherwise.

 `parents`
 : A list of git commit hashes that are parents to the patch set.